foundry-rs/book/src/tutorials/best-practices.md

 ## Tests

+### General Test Guidance

 1. For testing `MyContract.sol`, the test file should be `MyContract.t.sol`.
 For testing `MyScript.s.sol`, the test file should be `MyScript.t.sol`.

-   - If the contract is big and you want to split it over multiple files, just group them logically like `MyContract.owner.t.sol`, `MyContract.deposits.t.sol`, etc.
+   - If the contract is big and you want to split it over multiple files, group them logically like `MyContract.owner.t.sol`, `MyContract.deposits.t.sol`, etc.

 1. Never make assertions in the `setUp` function, instead use a dedicated test like `test_SetUpState()` if you need to ensure your `setUp` function does what you expected.
-More info on why in [Foundry#1291](https://github.com/foundry-rs/foundry/issues/1291)
+More info on why in [foundry-rs/foundry#1291](https://github.com/foundry-rs/foundry/issues/1291)

 1. For unit tests, treat contracts as `describe` blocks: